hgrf/racine/README.md

     $ ./run

+# Using GitHub deploy keys

+As long as this is a private repository, access can be granted using deploy keys.
+You can generate a public/private key pair by executing `ssh-keygen -t rsa -C "[email address]"` and copy the content of the corresponding public key file to the "Deploy Keys" section in the repository's settings page on GitHub.
+Note that if the key is not the default key (`~/.ssh/id_rsa`), you need to set up a config file for ssh (`~/.ssh/config`), e.g.:

+    Host msm.github.com
+      HostName github.com
+      User git
+      IdentityFile /home/[user]/.ssh/msm_rsa
+      IdentitiesOnly yes

+In this case, we defined a new hostname for github.com (msm.github.com) for the key file `msm_rsa` and the above `git clone` command has to be modified as follows:

+    git clone git@msm.github.com:HolgerGraef/MSM.git

 # Deployment with gunicorn and nginx

 Carry out the steps described above in order to set up the development server.
 Then configure gunicorn autostart